MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/setup-deploy-on-premises-environments.md

 ### <a name="createdns"></a> 4.
 Create DNS zones and add A records

 DNS is integrated with AD DS, and lets you organize, manage, and find resources in a network.
-Create a DNS forward lookup zone and A records for the AOS host name and the Service Fabric cluster.
+The following instructions provide steps to create a DNS forward lookup zone and A records for the AOS host name and the Service Fabric cluster.
 In this example setup, the DNS zone name is d365ffo.onprem.contoso.com, and the A records/host names are as follows:

 - **ax**.d365ffo.onprem.contoso.com for AOS machines
 - **sf**.d365ffo.onprem.contoso.com for the Service Fabric cluster